Memory Loader

 RAM Read Mode

-In RAM Read mode, the flip-flop is help in reset, which keeps it in the WMAR state.
-Each clock press writes the LAR value to the MAR and the RAM value at the MAR address can be observed on the RAM module’s LEDs.
+In RAM Read mode, the flip-flop is held in reset, which keeps it in the WMAR state.
+Each clock press writes the current LAR value to the MAR.
+The RAM value at the MAR address can be observed on the RAM module’s LEDs.

 In RAM Read mode, the LAR increments on every clock cycle when Address Increment is ON.